 We believe in starting life lessons early in childhood, so we start teaching our toddlers responsibility through chores.
-These are age-appropriate and easy chores for toddlers to learn about responsibility while being included in your family’s daily activities.
+These are age-appropriate and easy chores for 2 and 3 year olds to learn about responsibility while being included in your family’s daily activities.
 Check out this list of totally do-able toddler chores.

 I love teaching my daughter to have a sense of responsibility and that to be a productive member of the family means that she has to get involved.
 At two years old, I started S on some basic chores.
 It’s my hope that she’ll be a productive member of the family, especially in her teenage years.
 And, I choose to believe instilling these values early will help her to be a productive member of society as an adult.
 In order to teach responsibility (and to teach my children I’m not a maid), I chose to start chores early.